ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ![mysql sequential task](../images/Part1/mySQL_SequentialTask.png)

-    Fill out the task with the following parameters:
+    `Select Task` as `openshift-client` like before and then fill out the task with the following parameters:

     ![mysql-check task](../images/Part1/MySQLRolloutWait.png)

+    !!! note "How did you get 3 ARGS fields?"
+        Using `Add another value` adds another row to the `ARGS` section.
+Please `Add another value` twice to have the 3 rows required for the `mysql-rollout-wait` task as shown above.

     !!! warning "No help please!"
         Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).